 Lure Coursing/CAT Premium

-The premium for the October 7th & 8th, 2017 All Breed Lure Coursing, All Breed and Mixed-Breed Coursing Ability Test (CAT), and All Breed and Mixed-Breed Fast CAT is available here.
+The premium for the April 28 and 29, 2018 All Breed and Mixed-Breed Coursing Ability Test (CAT) & Fast CAT is available here.

 Committee Chair: Denise Burgoon contact